RoyNisimov1/CHA/README.md

-# Notes
+# READ ME
 This was made for fun and learning cryptography and python.
 Everything here is not for real use-cases.
 Keep in mind that the functions here are probably insecure.
-They went through 0 security checks.
+They went through 0 security checks, and were made without thinking of the security side of things.

 # Hashing use cases